tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![The Open File icon is highlighted on the Visual Studio toolbar.](./media/visual-studio-toolbar-open-file.png "Select Open File")

-29. In the Open File dialog, navigate to `C:\handsonlab\MCW-Data-platform-upgrade-and-migration-master\Hands-on lab\starter-project\Oracle Scripts`, select the file `2.northwind.oracle.tables.views.sql`, and then select **Open**.
+29. In the Open File dialog, navigate to `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration-master\Hands-on lab\starter-project\Oracle Scripts`, select the file `2.northwind.oracle.tables.views.sql`, and then select **Open**.

 30. As you did previously, copy all the text from the file, and paste it into the Text area of the Fusion query window.